Honda’s Riding Assist gives motorcycles balance tricks from its Asimo bot

 Honda’s NeuV is a mini electric concept car with emotional intelligence

-Honda’s new Ridiing Assist motorcycle model isn’t a shipping product yet, but it is an impressive technical demo.
-The concept at CES showed how it can help motorcycles traveling at low speed maintain balance, something which is particularly tricky for even experienced drivers.
+Honda’s new Riding Assist motorcycle model isn’t a shipping product yet, but it is an impressive technical demo.
+The concept at CES showed how it can help motorcycles maintain balance while traveling at low speed, something particularly tricky for even experienced drivers.

 Speeds between 2 and 3 mph actually prove among the most challenging in terms of making sure a motorcycle stays upright, and Honda’s leveraging lessons learned from its development of Asimo the robot and its UNI-CUB rideable scooter-like transport to make sure bikes can manage balancing themselves, or assist human riders in keeping them level at those low speeds.